Rulebook and portfolio

 Typology: four common data product types

-A typology makes it easier to choose the right level of expectations (and to prevent everything from ending up in the same “generic dataset” box).
+A typology makes it easier to choose the right level of expectations, and to avoid everything ending up in the same “generic dataset” box.

 | Type | What it is | Typical customers | Typical product surface | Typical promise |